Frequently Asked Questions

 Which web browsers are supported?

-In order to ensure the best possible experience and security for our customers and website visitors, we recommend using Internet Explorer 8 or newer, or the current versions of Firefox, Safari, Opera or Chrome.
+In order to ensure the best possible experience and security for our customers and website visitors, we recommend using the current versions Internet Explorer, Firefox, Safari, Opera or Chrome.
 All of these browsers are available for free download at these links:

 Is my personal information secure?

 Yes.
 Ensuring the security of your personal information online is of the utmost importance to us.
-Peoples Bank website is secured using Secure Sockets Layer (SSL) technology.
+Peoples Bank website is secured using Extended Validation Secure Sockets Layer (EV SSL or EVSSL) technology.

 When you use the Peoples Bank Secure Log In Form from any page on our website, your ID and password are sent to our Online Banking Service by means of an encrypted transmission.
 Clicking “Submit” will route you to our secure banking vendor’s address: https://secure.fundsxpress.com.
 That address will appear in the URL line.
 If you see an address line other than the preceding, do not proceed with the transaction.
 Please report this to our customer service center at firstname.lastname@example.org or call 828-466-1765, or call toll free 877-802-1212 immediately.